HL7/davinci-crd/input/pagecontent/cards.md

 {% fragment Binary/CRDServiceResponse2 JSON BASE:cards.where(source.topic.where(code='therapy-alternatives-req').exists()).suggestions EXCEPT:id | medication BASE:actions.resource %}

+<p class="added-content">A profile defining the expectations of an Alternate Request response can be found <a href="StructureDefinition-CRDHooksResponse-alternateRequest.html">here</a>.</p>

 ### Identify Additional Orders Response Type
 This response type can be used to present a card that recommends the introduction of additional orders as companions or prerequisites for the current order.
 For example, the payer might recommend that certain lab tests be ordered along with a medication that is known to affect liver function.
 This will normally involve additional 'create' actions.
 The fact that there is no 'delete' for the original order conveys that these are supplemental actions rather than replacement actions.
 As with the [Propose Alternate Request](#propose-alternate-request-response-type) response type, in some cases multiple resources will need to be created to convey the full suggestion such as 'medication', 'device', etc.